When running Flink applications, the JVM will load various classes over time. These classes can be divided into two domains:

 and access the user code class loader via

-When you see an exception in the style
+In setups with dynamic classloading, you may see an exception in the style

 com.foo.X have been loaded by different class loaders, and types of that class are attempted to be assigned to each other.

-All scenarios that involve dynamic class loading (i.e., standalone, sessions, mesos, …) rely on classes being unloaded again.
+All scenarios that involve dynamic class loading (sessions) rely on classes being unloaded again.
 Class unloading means that the Garbage Collector finds that no objects from a class exist and more, and thus removes the class (the code, static variable, metadata, etc).

 Whenever a TaskManager starts (or restarts) a task, it will load that specific task’s code.
 Unless classes can be unloaded, this will become a memory leak, as new versions of classes are loaded and the total number of loaded classes accumulates over time.
 This typically manifests itself though a OutOfMemoryError: PermGen.

 Common causes for class leaks and suggested fixes:

 Lingering Threads: Make sure the application functions/sources/sinks shuts down all threads.
 Lingering threads cost resources themselves and additionally typically hold references to (user code) objects, preventing garbage collection and unloading of the classes.